 - For those who have passed a Basic Skills Exam in another state, a list is available in the Credential Office of those exams deemed equivalent.
-For those who have completed a Bachelor’s Degree through a different CSU campus, please see the website for additional options.

 All Multiple Subject candidates and Education Specialist candidates who are planning to teach in grades K-6 must pass the CSET Multiple Subjects (Exams 101, 102 and 103) to satisfy the subject matter requirement.

-All Multiple Subject and Education Specialist candidates must pass the RICA requirement prior to being recommended for their Credential (not required for ECSE).
+All Multiple Subject and Education Specialist candidates must pass the RICA requirement prior to being recommended for their credential (not required for ECSE).

 Note: Education Specialist candidates who are determined Pre-Lingually Deaf may be eligible for waivers of the Basic Skills requirement and RICA.
 Contact the Credential Office for further information.

 Important Note: All RICA exams have a 5-year validity period and must be used with a Credential recommendation during that time.
 Exams exceeding 5 years will require repeating prior to recommendation.

 Many Multiple Subject and Single Subject Preliminary Credential holders will earn their Clear Credential through a district induction program.
 CSUN offers an Induction Program for Multiple and Single Subject Credentials.
 Check the Credential Office website for information.